Gor Mahia F.C.: Bobby Williamson

+Johnny McKinstry

+Johnny McKinstry led Mahia to success, twice in the Premier League as well as one Charity Shield, from 2022 to 2024, before being appointed to manage Gambia national football team.

+Logo

 Gor Mahia Fans Foundation

 The Gor Mahia Fans Foundation was launched in early 2012 to develop and maintain an effective and influential role for Gor Mahia fans in the running of the football club, and to strengthen the bonds between the club and its community of followers through participation in activities that promote better management and running of the club and those that influence better performance and motivates the playing unit, with all these being made possible by inviting involvement of the fans to take part in the activities to make K'Ogalo better.
 Its range of plans includes: